EusthEnoptEron/Mangaroll/README.md

 # Mangaroll

-Uses a cylindrical layout that lets the user progress his reading by turning around in a circle.
-Thanks to the GearVR being cablefree, there is no risk of getting yourself tangled up!
-Unless you're wearing a pair of headphones...
+Mangaroll is a Gear VR app that lets you read your comics and manga by turning *yourself* around in a circle, preferably while sitting on an office chair to prevent bumping into walls.
+Through a more-or-less simple configuration file, you can also add online services to feed you with a (nearly) endless number of manga.

 ![](http://www.zomg.ch/mangaroll.jpg)